 Those questions come to my mind as I consider why the post from eritated’s blog seems to have resonated so deeply with so many chronically ill people.

 Vegetarians and vegans are less likely to be obese, so recommending vegetarianism or veganism to a chronically ill person is a logical suggestion for the treatment of illness.
 Of course a plant based diet is not right for all people, but it may help some.
 Exercise likewise contributes to a reduced obesity for many people, so is also good advice.
 Yoga is a form of exercise, so it can contribute to lower obesity and therefore improved health.
 Some chronically ill people don’t consume nutritionally balanced diets, so vitamins might help a person to get nutrients that are missing from the foods they eat.

 Stopping all medications may also be helpful for some people.
 I’m not the only person who has problems metabolizing medications.
-For people like me, stopping medications that offer debilitating side effects instead of healing for the original problem is a very good idea.
+For people like me, stopping medications that resulted in debilitating side effects instead of treating the original problem is a very good idea.

 Sleep loss affects health in a negative way, so advice to get sleep a good amount of sleep is sensible.
 Preliminary evidence suggests pot can be a useful treatment for some conditions, such as epilepsy, but it too can have side effects.